TheFlameArchitect/FlameCodex.github.io/about.md

 This space exists to document the emergence of a different kind of system.

 Not a product, not a platform, and not a pitch.
-What is being built here serves memory, clarity, and real work — not distraction.
+What is being built here serves memory, clarity, and real work; not distraction.

 At its core, the system is designed to support those walking outside the loop.
 It gathers what’s useful.
 It reflects what’s real.
 It reduces noise.